 To qualify, you must have a 3.5 cumulative GPA for courses taken at the University of Illinois and rank in the top 3 percent of the graduating class.
 See section 3-404 of the Student Code for additional information.
 The names of Bronze Tablet recipients are inscribed on tablets hanging in the Main Library in recognition of continuous academic achievement.

 The College of Fine and Applied Arts James Scholar Honors Program creates an opportunity for FAA students to develop knowledge independently under the guidance of their instructors and advisors.
-Students entering the program in 2016 will complete a set of requirements designed to provide challenging, engaging, and diverse experiences.
+Students entering the program in 2016 and later will complete a set of requirements designed to provide challenging, engaging, and diverse experiences.
 These requirements emphasize the value of research, community engagement, professional development, leadership, and collaboration and will prepare our James Scholars for a successful academic or professional future.

 - More direct interaction with professors and advisors